 The Bible says “righteous” Noah made his own grandson into a slave (to punish someone else).

 Moses told the Israelites that God wanted them to attack random nations that weren’t even anywhere near the land they were trying to take over, and that they should subject the inhabitants of those nations to forced labor (if they didn’t just kill them all).

 God approved of everything David did, which included enslaving whole cities.
-His son Solomon made tens of thousands of his own people, as well as the native Canaanites, into forced laborers1 in order to build his palace, the temple, the wall of Jerusalem, etc. And God was pleased with him.
+And David’s son Solomon thought owning slaves was wise, and expected it to contribute to, rather than hinder, his goal of finding meaning in life.
+So he made tens of thousands of his own people, as well as the native Canaanites, into forced laborers1 in order to build his palace, the temple, the wall of Jerusalem, etc. And God was pleased with him.
 When the Bible lists some of these kings’ officials, it casually mentions that one of them was “in charge of forced labor“.

 Esther said if all the Jews were sold into slavery, that would be no big deal.
 She thought it wouldn’t be worth the bother to ask her husband the king to do anything to stop it.

 When the exiled Jews returned from Babylon, it casually mentions that they brought thousands of slaves with them.

 There are passages in Ezekiel and Revelation that mention humans being sold, not as a bad thing or a reason for punishment, but just as one of many things that used to be sold in the glory days of the marketplaces of Tyre and Babylon.

 The Roman soldiers seized a random guy who was just passing by and forced him to carry Jesus’s cross.
 Jesus didn’t object.